AllenCell/aics-ml-segmentation/README.md

 **Note: This repository has only the code for the "Iterative Deep Learning Workflow".
 The classic part can be found at [https://github.com/AllenCell/aics-segmentation](https://github.com/AllenCell/aics-segmentation)**

 ***********************************************************************
-Note: We have refactored and modernizaed the deep learning code base to be more powerful.
+**June 2021 Update**: We have refactored and modernizaed the deep learning code base to be more powerful.
 Examples of new features are:
 - utilize [pytorch-lightning](https://www.pytorchlightning.ai/) to perform more sophisticated training (e.g., 16-bit training, stachastic weight averaging, various learning